alexrudnick/dissertation/BURNDOWN.md

   * SKIP? be able to draw curves of word training data size versus accuracy

 ## monolingual
-  * make sure we ran all windowbrown variants
+  * DONE make sure we ran all windowbrown variants
   * report results for all windowbrown variants

 ## multilingual